etnt/pine-script/README.md

 ## Position Sizes

-When trading, position sizing and risk calculation is the key to become successful.
+When trading, position sizing and risk calculation are the keys to become successful.

 We need to keep the losses small and adjust the position size according to what risk we are prepared to take for the planned Entry.